wilsonnjoroge/wilsonnjoroge/README.md

 Im a passionate techie developing robust and world class solutions on a wide range of fields. very ready and willing to collaborate.

-Ready to interact and learn from fellow devs. invites to projects are also welcome
+Ready to interact and learn from fellow devs. invites to projects are welcome